TusharChugh/LaneFinding/README.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+#### 1. Here is the link to the video.
+All 3 video's can be found in result/output_videos directory.

 Here's a [link to my video result][video1]